benplumley/Notes/Semester 2/Software Engineering.md

 - Appendices
 - Index

 The descriptions of each requirement are in English but constrained to a standard format to reduce ambiguity.
+This standard format uses *shall* for mandatory requirements and *should* for desirable requirements.
+Text highlighting should be used to identity the key parts of the requirement.

+The problems with this format are that when a complex but precise idea is put into natural language, it can be difficult to read.
+Some requirements might also be written better as multiple requirements.

+Diagrams can be used to represent the components needed for each requirement, and the relationships between these requirements.
+They are most useful for understanding dependencies, reasoning about changes of state of the system, and describing sequences of actions.

+An *architectural system context model* uses boxes and lines to represent the subsystems and the communications between them respectively.
+A *process-based system context model* uses round rectangles and arrows to describe processes performed by the system.

+These models can be created from the requirements document, and are intended to give the developers instructions on how to meet the requirements and provide a basis for designing the system.

+>start of lecture 11